TheOnlyWei/Azs-SDK-Pipeline/README.md

     - Service Connection Name: Enter a service connection name.
 1. You can try verifying the connection by clicking the `Verify` button, but it may fail since Azure Stack is not well supported.
 If it shows an error, the service connection might still work regardless of the error.
 Instead of clicking `Verify and save`, click the drop-down arrow and click `Save without verification`.

+## Environment Setup
+1. To install software required for the environment, run the `tool\setup-environment.ps1` script manually on the agent.

 ## Running Tests
 1. To run the test, simply run the script `run-test.ps1` with the following parameters:
     ```powershell